 Community Life Around the Yard

-As a freshman, you will live with your classmates in or adjacent to Harvard Yard, the University’s historic hub.
+As a first-year, you will live with your classmates in or adjacent to Harvard Yard, the University’s historic hub.
 The Yard is the site of newly renovated classrooms, dormitories sheltered by ancient trees, and Widener Library, the heart of the world’s largest university library system.

-Freshmen are grouped into entryways, which house 20 to 40 students who share a floor or designated area within their dormitory.
+First-year students are grouped into entryways, which house 20 to 40 students who share a floor or designated area within their dormitory.

 Each entryway is a diverse, supportive community that participates in organized activities and shares informal social events, like study breaks.